LevelsFR/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_4.md

 ### 🗝️ How to Obtain

-To obtain Heatran, you must find the [Zenith Cave](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/nether_world#grotte-zenith) in the Nether.
+To obtain Heatran, you must find the [Heatran Cave](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/nether_world#heatran-cave) in the Nether.
 This immense cavern contains numerous chests, as well as several hidden chests containing excellent loot.

 Once in front of the [Heatran Pedestal](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/pedestals), use a `Magma Stone`, crafted from **7 Magma Blocks** and **2 Netherite Scraps**, to summon a **level 50 Heatran**, with a **2% chance of it being Shiny**.